cloudamqp/terraform-provider-cloudamqp/README.md

 ```

 Again, paste in your API key.
 This should create an actual CloudAMQP instance.

+## Versioning

+Enabled versioning to the Makefile, which also automatically adds it to the built provider.
+New name is therefore terraform-provider-cloudamqp_vx.y.z, where x.y.z is the version.

 ## Resources
 Resource documentation can be found [here](https://docs.cloudamqp.com/cloudamqp_terraform.html)